Short Story: War Within

 Would using Bea’s maiden name trigger his memory, soften his heart, or harden it?
 Did time heal old wounds or leave them to fester?

 “I want to talk with you about my mother and you, sir.
 Bea died recently without telling me the truth about my paternity….
 I found the engagement ring you gave her just a few months before my birth.
-I think… you may be my father.”
+I think… You may be my father.”

-After I stopped crying and listening to Little Me cheer and jeer, I heard Chrony say softly over the chaos, “Don’t give up.”
+After I stopped crying and listening to Little Me cheer and jeer, I heard Chrony softly say over the chaos, “Don’t give up.”

 I didn’t know what to say.